LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 - **Spawn Position Types**: Spawn position types this item can spawn at.
 If the list is empty, the scrap can spawn anywhere (recommended to just leave this empty except for stuff like special scrap for custom moons).
 - **Two Handed**: Whether the item gives the "Hands Full" message and prevents changing items.
 - **Two Handed Animation**: Whether the item uses the two-handed animation for carrying or not.
-- **Weight**: A somewhat arbitrary number determing how heavy an item is.
-For reference, the Brush scrap is weight 1.1, the Cash Register is 1.8; pick a number that feels right.
+- **Weight**: Determines the weight of the scrap.
+The weight in-game is equal to (this value - 1) * 100 (e.g. 1.18 is 18 lb).
 - **Item Spawns On Ground**: Should be true for scrap.
 - **Highest Sale Percentage**: Unknown; All items have this set to 80.
 Set it to that for safety.
 - **Is Conductive Metal**: Whether this item attracts lightning.
 - **Max/Min Value**: The value range for the item.
 Does not directly correlate to the range in game; a scalar is applied based on the moon it spawns on.
 For reference, the Big Bolt uses the range Max-80, Min-50.
 - **Spawn Prefab**: The prefab representing the item in the world.
 Creation of this is detailed later in this guide.
+- **Resting Rotation**: How the scrap is rotated when laying on the ground.
 - **Rotation/Position/Vertical Offset**: The offset values for holding the item in your hand.
 Mostly needs manual fiddling with until it looks right for a given item.
-- **Grab SFX, Drop SFX, Item Icon**: These must be assigned for the scrap to fully function.
+- **Grab SFX/Drop SFX**: The sound effect played when you pick up/drop a scrap item, respectively.
+- **Item Icon**: The icon that appears in the hotbar while in the inventory.
 - **Allow Dropping Ahead of Player**: Whether the item can be dropped in front of the player, as opposed to only dropping directly below their feet.
 - **Is Defensive Weapon**: For scrap that also acts as weapons; requires more special scripting, so for most cases should be left off.